StevenClontz/clontz.org/pages/potluck6.md

 ### How to Win

-* All teams are eligible for the **Solver Trophy**.
-Solve Points toward this trophy are awarded as follows:
-    * 10 Solve Points for solving another team's puzzle
-    * (For Designer Teams only) 1 Solve Point for each 10% of teams which solve a puzzle your team designed up to 60%, and -1 Solve Point for each additional 10% of teams which solve your puzzle.
-        * For example, suppose your team provides two puzzles.
-If 5/9=55% of the other teams solve your first, your team earns 5 Solve Points by this rule.
-But if 8/9=88% of the other teams solve your second puzzle, then your team earns 6 Solve Points for the first 60%, minus 2 Solve Points for the additional 28%, totaling 4 Solve Points.
-    * (For Designer Teams only) 5 Solve Points for solving an organizer's puzzle.
-        * Note that this allows for Designer Teams to earn up to 6+5=11 Solve Points for each puzzle they contribute, rather than the 10 Solve Points available to other teams for that puzzle.

-* Only Designer Teams are eligible for the **Designer Trophy**.
+* Designer Teams are eligible for the **Designers' Trophy**.
 Each team will complete a survey on all the other puzzles they completed, simply ranking each on a scale of 1 to 5 stars (with half-stars allowed).
-The average ranking each puzzle receives is its Design S
+The Design Points for a puzzle are given by the average number of stars it receives from this survey multiplied by two and rounded to the nearest integer.
+  The Designer Team which contributed the puzzle with the most Design Points wins the trophy.

+* All Teams are eligible for the **Potluck Trophy**, although Designer Teams will have an advantage.
+The team earning the most Potluck Points as described below will win this trophy.
+    * 10 Potluck Points are awarded for solving another team's puzzle
+    * A maximum of 20 Potluck Points are awarded to Designer Teams for each puzzle they contribute.
+This is calculated by the formula
+      \\((1-\\left|\\frac{2}{3}-\\frac{Solves}{Teams}\\right|)\\times Bonus \\times 10\\),
+      where Teams is the number of opposing teams, Solves is the number of opposing teams who solved the puzzle, and Bonus is 2 if your team solved the organizer's substitute puzzle and 1 otherwise.

+* Solver Teams are eligible for the **Solvers' Trophy** based upon their Potluck Points.

-* In the case of a tie for either trophy, each team's Solve Points is added to their Design Stars for each contributed puzzle to rank the tied teams.
+* In the case of a tie for any trophy, the sum of Design Points and Potluck Points will be used to break the tie.
-  (Note this gives an advantage to Designer Teams, and a greater advantage to a Designer Team contributing two puzzles.)
+  (Note this gives an advantage to Designer Teams.)
 If this does not break the tie, then the remaining tied teams will be asked a toss-up puzzle with a numerical answer, and the team closest to the correct answer wins.